 My son’s birthday was last weekend and my first thought was to do pulled pork sandwiches, but I wanted to cook up something that would please the whole crowd, since some people don’t really do pork.
 So I went with the next best thing, pulled chicken!

-Since this was chicken, I didn’t want to risk drying it out so I kept it covered in foil and lathered it in a generous amount of butter seasoned with my Texas Style Rub, so that it could withstand the 4 hour roast, then uncovered in the last half hour to make sure it absorbed a good amount of smoke in the last run.
+Since this was chicken, I didn’t want to risk drying it out so I kept it covered in foil and lathered it in a generous amount of butter seasoned with my Texas Style Rub, or you could use a bottle of my Killer Beez Barbeque rub.

 I recommend using dark meat for the most part of this recipe.
 Whole chicken’s were on sale, so that’s what I used.
 You’ll need to keep an eye on it in the last hour so that the breast wont dry out.
 I found that leg quarters are more forgiving and stay moist throughout the entire cooking process.